 New S3 classes

-lgas objects.
+This version of the package introduces the use of an object-oriented style to programming, making available constructors for states and lgas objects.
 To create instances of both classes, we pass a character vector of States or LGAs as appropriate.
 These constructors are somewhat permissive and do not perform strict accuracy checks.
 For that we have the functions is_state and is_lga.

 Check for LGAs

 There are 774 LGAs in the country and they are pivotal to any analytic tasks done with country data.
 They are also very often misspelt as any dataset taken from the wild would reveal.
 I have taken the pains to provide authoritative appellation for this tier of governance using government sources.
 This can be easily inspected in the inbuilt package dataset lgas_nigeria.

 The new function is_lga will scan through a vector to check whether its elements have correctly spelt LGAs.
 Where poorly spelt ones are found, the function fix_region can be used to correct this.
 The method for lgas objects will attempt to do this automatically using partial matching.
 For example

 A major addition in the current version is the function fix_region, which helps a user to repair any misspelt adminstrative regions within a dataset.
 The function has methods for different kinds of regions i.e. States and Local Government Areas, which are optionally represented as the S3 objects states and lgas, respectively.
 However, the function also has a method for base character vectors, mainly for States, since they are not that many.
 To repair our vector my_lga, we will create an lgas object first and then pass it as an argument to fix_region.